funnbot/VoxelEngine/docs/weeks/week2-25.md

   - Created a chunk column class to handle columns since they should all be instantiated seperately, chunks cannot be combined because time it takes to regenerate mesh.
   - Move the VoxelWorld chunk handling into chunk column
   - Creating a PrefabPool behaviour
+- Wednesday
   - Setup a github pages for weekly notes to easily keep track and share them.
-- Wednesday
-  - N
 - Thursday
   - N
 - Friday